mdimran1409036/comps-react/readme.md

+## custom hooks: why

+    1. Functions that contains some resuable logic
+    2. Custom hooks usually reuse built-in-hooks(like useState, useEffect)
+    3. Usually easiest to extract logic into a hook rather than making a hook first

 ## Code in table component with --optional --sorting added

     1. State to track sorting stuff
     2. Function to handle click on a header